JoinColony/colonyNetwork/docs/_Docs_Glossary.md

 ### Domain
 A category for organizing tasks, skills, and pots within a Colony.
 Domains can be thought of as 'departments' or 'divisions' within the larger organizational whole.

+### Funding Pots
+All funding within a colony resides in pots.
+Pots can be thought of as 'earmarked' funds for a specific purpose, and depending on context, might be called a bounty, a budget, working capital, or rewards.
+A colony will have many pots, but at a minimum will have one pot for rewards ( `pots[0]` ) and one for working capital ( `pots[1]` ).

 ### Meta Colony
 The Meta Colony is “the Colony colony” — its remit is to develop, support, and grow the Colony Network.
 Every colony on the public network needs the Meta Colony, and everyone may be a member.